 Heat Wave Scale

-- 1 wave: Non-romances.
-No erotic content.
-If there is romantic content, it’s not the focus of the story.
+1 wave: No erotic content.
+If there is romantic content, it’s likely not the focus of the story.

-- 3 waves: Primarily sweet/sensual stories.
-Love scenes may happen, but will be “off screen” or entirely non-explicit.
+3 waves: Primarily sweet/sensual stories.
+Love scenes may happen, but will be “off screen” or almost entirely non-explicit.
 No graphic language.
 May be appropriate for YA audiences.

-- 4 waves: Stories with sensual love scenes.
-They will occur “on screen” but will be primarily non-explicit.
+4 waves: Stories with sensual love scenes.
+They will occur “on screen” but will be less explicit.
 May include some explicit language.

 - 5 waves: Stories with explicit love scenes and graphic language.

-- Erotic content is relevant to focus of the book occurs in a fairly small percentage of scenes.
+Erotic content is relevant to focus of the book occurs in a moderate percentage of scenes.